• Charcuterie Basics

 Meat

-We made a list of the best meats to put on a charcuterie board, but here are a few of our favorites:
+We made a list of the ideal meats for a charcuterie platter, but here are a few of our favorites:

 • Cured meat - think prosciutto, capicola, or sopressata.
 These are all thinly sliced, salty, and a bit fatty, making them perfect with a creamy cheese and a sweet jam or mustard.